JoshGuy23/snake-game/README.md

 This project is a simple game of Snake.

-The file "main.py" runs with "snake.py", "food.py", and "scoreboard.py".
+The file "main.py" runs with "snake.py", "food.py", "scoreboard.py", and "data.txt".

+If you want to stop the game, either close the game window or hit your IDE's stop program button.